-In this section we provide information about the different charter types, frequently asked questions, and details about the base.
-If you don't have a vacation plan we can make one for you or tell us about your interests and we can give you useful suggestions, where to eat, where to go, what to see.
+In this section we provide information about the different Charter Types, Island Logistics (taxi service, provisioning, and Packing Ideas.
+If you don't have a vacation plan we hope these suggestions, where to eat, where to go, what to see are helpful.

 If you’re chartering with small children, family members, or friends with mobility restrictions, a catamaran like Reposado may be ideal: